Gyro-trix/MatchDungeon/README.md

 A score system that is tied to how fast a level is completed

 A progress display on the puzzle completion

+## Left to Add

+Add a timer that can be paused, and means game over when at zero (A timer with mins and secs)

+Create level completion requirements

+Level End and cleanup before starting new level.

+Create sprites and graphics

+Maybe sounds (will be pretty simple)

+## For later

+Make a boss

+Arrow trap obstacle

+refine code to use only on object instead of multiple that use x, y, and width